kube-burner/kube-burner/docs/reference/configuration.md

     objectTemplate: deployment.yml
     replicas: 1
     waitOptions:
-      forCondition: "Available"
+      customStatusPaths:
-      customStatusPath: ".conditions[].type"
+        - key: ".conditions[].type"
+          value: "Available"
+        - key: ".conditions[].status"
+          value: "True"
 ```
-This allows kube-burner to check the status of the specified path and wait for the condition you specify in `forCondition`.
+This allows kube-burner to check the status at all the specified key/value pairs and verify readiness of the object.
+If any of them do not match then it is indicated as a failure.

 !!! note
-    `waitOptions.kind`, `waitOptions.customStatusPath` and `waitOptions.labelSelector` are fully optional. `waitOptions.kind` is used when an application has child objects to be waited & `waitOptions.labelSelector` is used when we want to wait on objects with specific labels.
+    `waitOptions.kind`, `waitOptions.customStatusPaths` and `waitOptions.labelSelector` are fully optional. `waitOptions.kind` is used when an application has child objects to be waited & `waitOptions.labelSelector` is used when we want to wait on objects with specific labels.

 ### Default labels